t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 : A local store of response messages and the subsystem that controls storage, retrieval, and deletion of messages in it.

 Client:
-: A node that sends requests to servers and receives responses.
+: A node that sends requests to servers and receives responses; it therefore has the initiative to interact.
-In RESTful IoT systems it's common for nodes to have more than one role (e.g., both server and client; see {{sec-architecture}}).
+In RESTful IoT systems it is common for nodes to have more than one role (i.e., to be both server and client; see {{sec-architecture}}).

 Client State:
 : The state kept by a client between requests.
 This typically includes the currently processed representation, the set of active requests, the history of requests, bookmarks (URIs stored for later retrieval), and application-specific state (e.g., local variables).
-(Note that this is called "Application State" in {{REST}}, which has some ambiguity in modern (IoT) systems where the overall state of the distributed application (i.e., application state) is reflected in the union of all Client States and Resource States of all clients and servers involved.)
+(Note that this is called "Application State" in {{REST}}, which has some ambiguity in modern (IoT) systems where resources are highly dynamic and the overall state of the distributed application (i.e., application state) is reflected in the union of all Client States and Resource States of all clients and servers involved.)

+Content Type:
+: A string that carries the media type plus potential parameters for the representation format such as "text/plain;charset=UTF-8".

 Content Negotiation:
 : The practice of determining the "best" representation for a client when examining the current state of a resource.
 The most common forms of content negotiation are Proactive Content Negotiation and Reactive Content Negotiation.

 Dereference:
-: To use an access mechanism (e.g., HTTP or CoAP) to perform an action on a URI's resource.
+: To use an access mechanism (e.g., HTTP or CoAP) to interact with the resource of a URI.

 Dereferencable URI:
-: A URI that can be dereferenced, i.e., an action can be performed on the identified resource.
+: A URI that can be dereferenced, i.e., interaction with the identified resource is possible.
 Not all HTTP or CoAP URIs are dereferencable, e.g., when the target resource does not exist.

 Event:
-: An affordance that can potentially be used to obtain information about what happened to an Object.
+: An affordance that can potentially be used to (recurrently) obtain information about what happened to a Thing, e.g., through server push.

 Form:
-: A hypermedia control that enables a client to change the state of a resource or to construct a query locally.
+: A hypermedia control that enables a client to construct more complex requests, e.g., to change the state of a resource or perform specific queries.

 Forward Proxy:
 : An intermediary that is selected by a client, usually via local configuration rules, and that can be tasked to make requests on behalf of the client.